Tahini is a must in our kitchen, easy to make, and we use it in many different ways, from salad dressing to dip or sauce.

 The ancient Greeks used sesame seeds both as medicine and as food.
 Hippocrates is said to have recommended sesame seeds for their nutritional value.

 Turkish pilots were considered stronger, bigger, and brighter during World War II than pilots from other countries.
 Some researchers believed that Tahini in the daily diet could have been the reason for the superior ability of Turkish pilots!

 As I mentioned at the beginning, Tahini has many uses.
-In restaurants, Tahini is used as a sauce, for example, for various dishes – either as it is or mixed with other ingredients such as olive oil, garlic, squeezed lemon.
+In restaurants, for example, Tahini is used as a sauce for various dishes – either as it is or mixed with other ingredients such as olive oil, garlic, and squeezed lemon.

 Most Swedes know hummus, but you can do many other things with this tasty puree.